cheyennen0503/sass/entries/entry04.md

 When you do operations on colors, the operation is on every other number.
 For example if you have ``` $color: #010203 + #040506;```, the new number will become ```color: #050709;```.

+Arithmetic functions (+, -, /, *, %) are used in SASS.
+One thing to note about division is that it can also be used as a separator.
+When doing division, you only need to add the unit (px) to the first number otherwise it will not be division.

 ## Next Steps
 1. Watch the Youtube Video.
 Since I was so focused on codecademy this week, watching this video I hope will help me get an even better understanding of SASS.
 2. Build small things with what I have learned in SASS so far.